Acry/SDL2-Demo-01/README.md

-SDL2 Demo 01
+###SDL2 Demo 01

+[Simple DirectMedia Layer](https://www.libsdl.org/) is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

-This is a small SDL2 Demo and it does demonstrate how...
+This is a small SDL2-C Demo and it does demonstrate how...

   * to load and use a Window Icon
   * to set up a window and a renderer